Letter to the Attorney

 From the Director

-Our formal response to the Tandanya-Adelaide Declaration was released in September 2020 and work has commenced on establishing an Aboriginal Reference Group.
-This Group will play a critical role in guiding the development and implementation of programs, activities and services that relate to Aboriginal people and their cultures.
+As part of our formal response to the Tandanya-Adelaide Declaration, the Aboriginal Reference group, a joint initiative with the State Library of South Australia, was established.
+This Group held its inaugural meeting on 7 March 2022 and will play a critical role in guiding the development and implementation of State Records programs, activities and services that relate to Aboriginal people in South Australia.

-Looking forward, we have some important initiatives to focus on, including the finalisation of an Information Governance Guideline and self-assessment tool through which agencies will be able to assess their level of information management maturity and compliance with the Information Management Standard.
-We will also be looking to progress procurement of new technologies and infrastructure to assist in the management of the Archive, in particular the archiving of digital records.
+Looking forward, we have some important initiatives to focus on, including the release of the Information Governance Guideline and self-assessment tool through which agencies will be able to assess their level of information management maturity and compliance with the Information Management Standard.
+We will also be looking to progress procurement of new technologies to assist in the management of the Archive.

-State Records of South Australia (State Records) is responsible for the administration of the State Records Act 1997 (Act) on behalf of the Attorney-General.
+State Records of South Australia (State Records) is responsible for the administration of the State Records Act 1997 (the Act) on behalf of the Attorney-General.

 State Records has the following functions under section 7 of the Act;